kurttheviking/redisuri/README.md

 // => TypeError: A protocol must be specified in the Redis URI connection scheme (e.g. redis:)
 ```

 ### Tests

+Production ready.
+To run the full unit test suite:

 ```
 npm test
 ```

 ### Contribute